Bhabagrahirout/Selenium/Sikuli/Sikuli.md

 		 	From imgpath element to upper 100px click

-*		Scroll   (not working)
+*		Scroll
-		 	sc.wheel(-4, 10);
+		 	sc.wheel(5, 10);
 		 The first parameter is the amount of mouse scrolling (negative values scroll down, positive values scroll up).
 		 The second parameter indicates how many times to perform the scrolling action.
+	###### It will work when the cursor is within the page, i.e., within the scrollable area.
+So, we click arbitrarily on the page.